DigitalSlideArchive/ImageDePHI/README.md

 Note that here there is an eplicit format-level setting for dealing with custom metadata.
 Any tag with an odd group number is considered custom metadata.
 This can be set to `keep`, `delete` or `use_rule`.

 * `keep`: Retain the custom metadata value after redaction.
+Rules for custom tags specified in the `metadata` section take precedence over this setting.
 * `delete`: Delete the custom metadata tag from the image.
+Rules fro custom tags specified in the `metadata` section take precedence over this setting.
 * `use_rule`: This mode will fall back to rules specified for each piece of custom metadata in the `metadata` section of the rule set.
 If a custom metadata tag with no corresponding rule is encountered, the image will not be redacted, as the redaction plan would be considered incomplete.

 Additionally, DICOM redaction supports additional redaction operations.